dmj111/swc-team-project/README.md

 swc-team-project
 ================

-repot for the SWC homework in Nov.
+Repository for the SWC homework in Nov.
 2013

+Possible ideas for the project, and just to fill out this file some...

+- shell completion (zsh or bash)
+- python
+- matlab
+- make